storywr/fantasy-stats/README.md

 In addition, under the navigation drawer you have the option to turn on/off the night theme.

 The App is also mobile responsive so be sure to try it out on your mobile devices.

+The UI utilizes Material UI and Styled Components